rhammell/timeline-functions/README.md

 ```

 # Usage
 With the development server running, open a browser and browse to `localhost:3000` to view the web interface.
-Function values are plotted along with their timestamps to create a continuous line chart.
+Function values are plotted versus their timestamps to create a continuous line chart.

- Display options allow the user to control which function is visualized, the length of the timeline, and if datapoints are shown.
+Select options allow users to control which function is displayed, timeline length, and if datapoints are shown.
 <p align="center">
   <img width="800" src="public/img/chart.gif">
 </p>